Adapted Renormalized Volume for Hyperbolic 3-Manifolds with Compressible Boundary: Preliminaries

 \bthm[\cite{BrockPalleteWbound}, Theorem $2.1$] Let $g=e^{2\phi}\abs{dz}^2$ be a smooth conformal metric on a domain $\Omega\subseteq \mathbb{C}$ with round boundary components, and let $u\colon \Omega\rightarrow \mathbb{R}$ be another smooth function, then where $\nabla_g(\cdot)$ is the gradient with respect to $g$, $K(\cdot)$ and $k(\cdot)$ are, respectively, the scalar curvature on $\Omega$ and the induced geodesic curvature of the boundary $\partial \Omega$, and $da(\cdot)$ and $ds(\cdot)$ denote the area and length forms. \ethm

 Requiring $\phi$ and $u$ to be of class $C^{2,\alpha}$ is actually sufficient for the equality in the theorem to hold.

-\brem In the original definition of $W$-volume for domain with round boundary components (see Definition $2.2$ in \cite{BrockPalleteWbound}), the following additional term appears: whose variation is where $\partial_{n}(\cdot)$ denotes the derivative with respect to the outer normal to the boundary $\partial \Omega$.
-In this formulation, the relative Polyakov formula stated as Theorem $2.1$ in \cite{BrockPalleteWbound} coincides with the variation of \textit{determinant of the Laplacian} for domain with boundary (see \cite{AP}).
+\brem In the original definition of $W$-volume for domain with round boundary components (see Definition $2.2$ in \cite{BrockPalleteWbound}), the following additional integral on the caterpillar region $C$ appears: whose variation is where $\partial_{n}(\cdot)$ denotes the derivative with respect to the outer normal to the boundary $\partial \Omega$.
+In this formulation, the relative Polyakov formula stated as Theorem $2.1$ in \cite{BrockPalleteWbound} coincides with the variation of the \textit{determinant of the Laplacian} for domain with boundary (see \cite{AP}).
 The three terms in Theorem \ref{Poly}, instead, arise from an application of the Schl\"afli formula for the variation of the volume of compact regions with piece-wise smooth boundary (see \cite{SchlafliPiesewise}, \cite{RivinJM}, and Section $4$ in \cite{KSJM} in which the Schl\"afli formula is expressed in terms of the fundamental forms at infinity).
-Here, what we do really use of the definition of $W$-volume for domain with round boundary components, is that the caterpillar regions ensure the intersection between the Epstein surface of the domain and the hyperplanes to always have angle $\pi/2$, so that we do not have to account for its variation. \erem
+Here, we make use of the definition of $W$-volume for domains with round boundary components to cut a domain equipped with a complete hyperbolic metric.
+What is nice about this construction, is that the caterpillar regions ensure the intersection between the Epstein surface of the domain and the hyperplanes to always have angle $\pi/2$, so that we do not have to account for its variation. \erem

 In the next sections, it will be crucial to have some form of additivity property for the $W$-volume.